Faulo/NuttinToLose/README.md

 # Nuttin' to Lose
-A game about secrecy, deception and flying squirrels.
+A game about secrecy, deception, and flying squirrels.

 ## Jam Details
 Global Game Jam 2021